Safeguarding and Child Protection

 - Helping students enjoy, celebrate and respect the ways in which we are different, and to feel good about themselves.

 - Providing strategies to help students feel safe online

-Our Progress and Achievement Leads are skilled in supporting students to manage relationships; if we find that bullying is happening we will sanction appropriately and work with both parties to resolve the situation.
+Our Heads of Learning are skilled in supporting students to manage relationships; if we find that bullying is happening we will sanction appropriately and work with both parties to resolve the situation.

-Anti-Bullying work is a part of our personal, social and health education (PSHE) curriculum and we cover bullying in our daily tutor sessions.
+Anti-Bullying work is a part of our personal, social and health education (PSHE) curriculum and we cover bullying in our assemblies.